WavyRockets/wavyrockets.github.io/2024-01-25-redesign-case-study.md

 <div class="imgblock">
     <img src="/assets/img/userflowall.png"/>
+    The Giki Zero user flow diagram for the product
 </div>

 In order to assign new users to a team, I reviewed the user flow to establish the best place for these updates to feature and referred to the engineering team to find out any limitations before testing wireframe concepts with existing admin users where users would be assigned a team at the invitation stage.
 I also tested ways for admin users to edit and assign teams to existing users before settling on the agreed solution below:

 <div class="imgblock">
     <img src="/assets/img/wireframecasestudy.png"/>
+    A visual representation of the high-fidelity wireframe concepts we used for testing
 </div>

+Some of the feedback we recieved from test users proved very useful leading me to implement search functionality within the teams dropdown menus.
+It also pointed out that pagination limited the ability to filter only 10 unassigned users at a time which led to me implementing a filter to increase or decrease the pagination limit.

 <h2>Results</h2>